Remarks on Pickands theorem: Introduction

 as $u\rightarrow\infty$ where $X$ is a Gaussian process.
 More precisely for $t\in [0, p]$ let $X(t)$ be a continuous stationary Gaussian process with expected value $\Exp X(t)=0$ and covariance

 where $0<\alpha\leq 2$.
 Furthermore we assume that $r(t)<1$ for all $t>0$.
 Then

-where $H_{\alpha}$ is a positive and finite constant (Pickands constant).
+where $H_{\alpha}$ is a positive and finite constant (Pickands constant) and $\Psi(u)$ is the tail of the standard normal distribution.
 We will follow Piterbarg's proof of this theorem.
-Since his proof relies on general lemmas and some steps in the proof are not clear we present a complete proof of Pickands theorem using Borel inequality and Slepian lemma.
+Since his proof relies on general lemmas we present a complete proof of Pickands theorem using Borel inequality and Slepian lemma.
 Lemma \ref{lemdlak} below is different than Lemma D.2. in Piterbarg \cite{pit:96} that is the constant before exponent depends on $T$.

 The original Pickands proof is rather complicated and is mixed with upcrossing probabilities for Gaussian stationary processes.
 In his paper this theorem is a lemma (see \cite{pi:69b}).
 The proof of Pickands theorem is based on the elementary Bonferroni inequality which in the literature is in a too strong version.
 In this paper we present a sharper version of the Bonferroni inequality which has an impact on some lower bounds of Pickands constant (see \cite{de:mi:ro:03} and \cite{sh:96}).
 Some upper estimates of Pickands constant can be found in \cite{de:ki:08}.